ChuckHahm/ChuckHahm/README.md

-### Hi there 👋
+### Failure Diagnostics

 <!--
 Here are some ideas to get you started:

-- 🔭 I’m currently working on failure models.
+- I’m currently working on failure models.
 -->